owensgl/biol525D/README.md

 ##DATA REPOSITORY##

-All example data used in the class will be found on your Amazon AWS server.
+All example data used in the class will be found on your WestCloud server.

 ##NAVIGATING THIS SITE##